Drago96/movie-hut/README.md

 Other key points include:
 - Material UI is used for building the application's UI layer
-- Formik is used for form mannagement
+- Formik is used for form management